Levridge-Tory/LevridgeIntegrationDocs/docs/about.md

 Once item categories have been either created or imported in, the filtered xmls on the Plans and Batch Plans will need to be updated to reflect the item category GUIDs within your environment

-  - The Proposal OOB Propposal line Subgrids will also require filter updates to reflect the Item Category's in your environemnt.
+  - The Proposal OOB Proposal line Subgrids will also require filter updates to reflect the Item Category's in your environment.